jverzani/JGUI.jl/README.md

 * `(:symbol, Real)` - text edit with conversion to float via `parsefloat`
 * `(:symbol, Int)` - text edit with conversion to integer via `parseint`

 The expression can evaluate to a Winston plot object or any other object.
-Plot objects are plotted in a display.
+Plot objects are rendered in a graphics device, text objects in a text box.

 When using `Qt` (`ENV["toolkit"] = "Qt"`) one can plot `PyPlot` calls, not